Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ### Overview

-This sample presents a Web API running on ASP.NET Core, protected by Azure AD OAuth Bearer Authentication, that also calls the Microsoft Graph on-behalf of the signed-in user.
-A Web application is also present that signs-in users and obtains an Access Token for your Web API.
+This sample presents a Web application that signs-in users and obtains an Access Token for protected Web API.

-Both applications use the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to sign-in user and obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.

-The client web application essentially takes the following steps to sign-in the user and obtain a bearer token for the Web API:

-1. Signs-in the user.
-When the user signs-in for the first time , a consent screen is presented.
-This consent screen lets the user consent for the application to access the web API( TodoListService).
+The Web App:

+1. TodoListClient uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to authenticate a user.
-1. Acquires an access token for the Web API.
+2. Acquires an access token for the Web API.
-1. Calls the ASP.NET Core Web API by using the access token as a bearer token in the authentication header of the Http request.
+3. Calls the ASP.NET Core Web API by using the access token as a bearer token in the authentication header of the Http request.

 The Web API:

-1. Authorizes the caller (user) using the ASP.NET JWT Bearer Authorization middleware.
+1. TodoListService uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.
 2. Acquires another access token on-behalf-of the signed-in user using the [on-behalf of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
 3. The Web API then uses this new Access token to call Microsoft Graph

 ![Topology](./ReadmeFiles/topology.png)

-### The end user experience when using this sample

-The Web API (TodoListService) maintains an in-memory collection of to-do items for each authenticated user.

-The client web application (TodoListClient) allows a user to:

-- Sign in to the client app.
-- After the sign-in, the user sees the list of to-do items exposed by Web API for the signed-in user.
-- The user can add/edit/delete to-do items by clicking on the various options presented.

 ## How to run this sample